France calls for humanitarian zone in Syria

 Britain said it welcomed the opportunity to discuss the French proposal and repeated its call for Syria to end human rights violations.

-Syria's bloodshed could pitch the Muslim world into "the darkness of the Middle Ages", Turkish President Abdullah Gul said, some of the strongest language yet showing global anxiety as one of the core Mid-East countries slides toward civil war.
+Syria's bloodshed could pitch the Muslim world into "the darkness of the Middle Ages", Turkish President Abdullah Gul said on Wednesday.

 A day earlier, Turkish Prime Minister Tayyip Erdogan criticised the "cowardice" of Assad, once a close ally, for turning guns on his own people.
 Erdogan spoke of the fate of defeated dictators from Adolf Hitler, Benito Mussolini to Muammar Gaddafi, and bluntly told Assad to quit.